dphiffer/data-and-social-justice/tutorials/02-ssh-scp.md

 Then save and exit out of nano: __Ctrl-O__ followed by __Ctrl-X__.

-You should test out that `ssh keller` still works, using the new configuration.
+You should test out that `ssh dsj` still works, using the new configuration.